• Skip to primary navigation

 Search Again

-Articles and Published Works March 11, 2022
+Alerts March 11, 2022

-Ninth Circuit affirms dismissal of copyright suit against Katy Perry’s “Dark Horse.”
+Ninth Circuit affirms dismissal of copyright suit against Katy Perry’s “Dark Horse”

 Christian hip-hop artists Marcus Gray (“Flame”), Emanuel Lambert, and Chike Ojukwu, composers of the song “Joyful Noise,” sued Katy Perry and others, claiming her hit song, “Dark Horse,” copied the ostinato – a short musical phrase consisting of eight notes – in plaintiffs’ song.